mendax1234/tp/docs/DeveloperGuide.md

 ### Add Feature

 #### Overview
 The `add` feature allows users to add a module to their timetable in a specific year and semester.
-(For the usage, please go to our [User Guide](UserGuide.md) for more information) The feature is encapsulated by the `AddCommand` class, which serves as the controller for this operation.
+The feature is encapsulated by the `AddCommand` class, which serves as the controller for this operation.
 It coordinates fetching module data (from a local cache `allModulesData` or the NUSMODS API) and then delegates the core logic of adding the module and checking business rules to the Timetable model.

 #### Key Components
 - **`AddCommand.java`**: The command class that parses the user's intent.
 Its `execute()` method orchestrates the entire "add" operation.